Microsoft Teams Town Hall Alternative

 Microsoft Teams Town Hall is the most capable all-hands tool most organizations already own.
-As of April 1, 2026, Microsoft moved Town Hall features from Teams Premium into Teams Enterprise — meaning any organization running Microsoft 365 now has large-scale all-hands infrastructure included at no additional cost.
+As of April 1, 2026, Microsoft moved some Town Hall features from Teams Premium into Teams Enterprise — meaning many organizations running Microsoft 365 now have large-scale all-hands infrastructure included at no additional cost.
 That is a genuinely strong argument and this page does not pretend otherwise.

 Roam Theater is something different.
 It is not a broadcast mode within a messaging app.
 It is a purpose-built stage inside a virtual office — with a curtain, walk-on music, audience rows where people whisper to neighbors, stereo applause that builds as more people clap simultaneously, and a persistent backstage where the show is run while it is happening.
 The question this page answers is: when does that difference matter, and for whom?